SenseLogic/SPARK/README.md

 * Install [Node.js](https://nodejs.org/en/download/)
 * Install [Wampserver](https://www.wampserver.com/)
 * Run the `install.bat` script of the `SETUP` folder.
-* SPARK and its dependencies are now installed in `%UserProfile%\PROJECT`.
+* Spark and its dependencies are now installed in `%UserProfile%\PROJECT`.

 ## For Linux